CarlosMenacho/robotics-research-notes/research-proposals/Some proposals.md

 # Enhanced problem statement

 -  [[Perception-based problem statement]], robots currently are being applied in harvesting process, modern DL architectures are proposed to obtain fruit targets
+- [[Deep Reinforcement Learning for robotics harvesting]], robots as a RL agent to learn harvesting process.